Radioactive Waste Fell On Some LA-Area Neighborhoods During 2018 Woolsey Fire, New Study Shows

-High levels of radioactive particles landed on some homes, in parks, and in backyards where children play -- during the massive 2018 Woolsey fire which started at the contaminated Santa Susana Field Lab -- according to a peer-reviewed study just published by a team of scientists known for studying environmental disasters.
+High levels of radioactive particles landed in neighborhoods from Thousand Oaks to Simi Valley during the massive 2018 Woolsey fire, which started at the contaminated Santa Susana Field Lab, according to a peer-reviewed study just published by a team of scientists known for studying environmental disasters.

 What's stunning about the findings is that they run contrary to what California's Department of Toxic Substances Control (DTSC) said to calm public fears in the hours after the Woolsey Fire, "We do not believe the fire has caused any releases of hazardous materials… associated with contamination at the [SSFL] site."